 All City College at MSU Billings students enrolled in six or more credits are required to have some form of health insurance.
-A student health insurance policy is available to City College at MSU Billings students through Blue Cross/Blue Shield of Montana, and the premium for this policy is automatically assessed to students enrolled in six or more credits.
-The premiums are paid on a semester basis along with tuition and fees.
-Those students taking the insurance for Spring Semester will automatically be covered for Summer Semester, even if they are not enrolled for classes in Summer Semester.
+A student health insurance policy is available to City College at MSU Billings students.
+Before registering, students will be asked to elect or waive this insurance.
+Students must elect or waive the health insurance before the 15th class day of fall and spring semesters.
+Each semester the premium is for 6 months therefore they will be covered whether or not they are taking summer semester classes.